jackhogan/personal-site/content/about.md

 ## About this Site

 This website is built with [FastHTML](https://www.fastht.ml/), a Python web framework for fast, scalable web applications with minimal, compact code.
-With zero prior web development experience and total confusion about the various modern web frameworks, I was inspired to build it after reading the book [Hypermedia Systems](https://hypermedia.systems/), which describes a simpler approach to web development based on the fundamental ideas and technologies that empowered the early web.
+With zero prior web development experience and total confusion about the various modern web frameworks, I was inspired to build it after reading the book [Hypermedia Systems](https://hypermedia.systems/).
+It describes a simpler approach to web development based on the fundamental ideas and technologies that empowered the early web.
 You can view the full source code for this site on [GitHub](https://github.com/jackhogan/personal-site).

 ---